 Lenders have very strong powers to collect defaulted loans, such as garnisheeing up to 15% of your take-home pay, offsetting part of your Social Security benefits, seizing your federal and state income tax refunds and preventing renewal of professional licenses.
 Failure to pay your loans on time will be reported to the national credit reporting agencies.

 With that, talk to a lender as soon as you feel you’re having trouble making your payments.
 There is no shame in admitting this.

 Solutions for Short-Term Income Deficits

 If you have a short-term financial difficulty, such as recent unemployment or medical leave, the economic hardship deferment and forbearances may provide some help.
 The economic hardship deferment has a three-year limit and forbearances have a five-year limit, and you must reapply each year.
 Since interest may continue to accrue and be capitalized, these can cause your loan balance to grow.
-(Private student loans typically offer only forbearances with a one year limit and in increments of 3 or 6 months.
-Private student loans may charge a per-loan deferment fee.)
-As a result, it is best to rely on deferments and forbearances only for problems lasting a few months.

 To apply for a deferment or forbearance, contact the lender who currently holds your loans.

 If your financial difficulty is of a more long-term nature, such as a low-paying job that yields insufficient income to repay the debt and there's no possibility of getting a better job, consider one of the alternate repayment plans for federal loans such as extended repayment, income-contingent repayment or income-based repayment.
 This will be ultimately less expensive than relying on deferments and forbearances to avoid the problem.
 You can switch repayment plans once a year.